Key Takeaways

 Related Articles

-About the Author: Drakos Systems has been providing business communications solutions to Northern Ireland companies for over 20 years.
-We're ISO 27001 certified and specialize in VoIP, cloud phone systems, and remote working solutions for businesses of all sizes.
+About the Author: This guide was written by Kieran Bourquin, founder of Drakos Systems, drawing on nearly two decades of hands-on experience in IT, telecoms and cyber security.
+Drakos Systems has been providing business communications solutions to Northern Ireland companies .
+We deliver services on ISO 27001 certified platforms, drawing on nearly two decades of hands-on industry experience, and specialise in VoIP, cloud phone systems, and remote working solutions for businesses of all sizes.

 ← Back to Blog